kevincox/altjson.rb/README.md

 [![Build Status](https://travis-ci.org/kevincox/altjson.rb.png?branch=master)](https://travis-ci.org/kevincox/altjson.rb)

 AltJSON is an alternate encoding for JSON data.
 It is simple and efficient.
-Most fields require only a single tag bit and many elements can be packed directly into the tag bit, requiring only one byte to send.
+Most fields require only a single tag byte and many elements can be packed directly into the tag byte, requiring only one byte to send.

 It is not designed to replace JSON but as an alternative encoding.
 This means that you can keep your JSON APIs but you can use AltJSON for clients that